 Lai Sha, a wife, mother, breast cancer survivor and businesswoman with a story to tell.
-After being diagnosed with cancer four years ago, she began the Kumumea project, an accessories brand based out of the Big Island in Hawai’i.
+After being diagnosed with cancer six years ago, she began the Kumumea project, an accessories brand based out of the Big Island in Hawai’i.
 It is a brand so pure and genuine that we needed to share it.

 - Kaona, the second line, refers to a deeper, hidden meaning within people.
 On the outside, their stories may be unknown, but one does lie beneath.
-This is why the outside is plain and the lining embodies our story.
+The outside is plain and the lining embodies our story.

 Now with her small team, Lai Sha continues to design new models in limited edition.
 It’s through this process that she can maintain her creativity and flexibility, allowing her to create in that moment.
 Kumumea is a passion project that will always be there to comfort her, but it is not a duty nor obligation.